There are 1,422 names matching your criteria. This is page 5.

 Derived from a place name in Suffolk, England meaning "enclosed homestead".

-Denoted someone who hailed from any of the various places of that name in Northern England from the Old Norse vrá
+Denoted someone who hailed from any of the various places of that name in northern England, from Old Norse vrá

 meaning "corner, recess".